-Because this card doesn’t charge a foreign transaction fee, it’s ideal for use when you travel overseas.
-Other credit cards might charge 3% on foreign transaction fees, but you won’t have to worry about it.
+As mentioned, this card doesn't charge a foreign transaction fee, so it's ideal for use when you travel overseas.
+Other credit cards might charge 3% on foreign transaction fees, but you won't have to worry about it with this card.

-The Bank of America Travel Rewards card has two primary options when you want to redeem your bonus points.
-First, you can cash in your points towards statement credit for travel purchases.
+The Bank of America® Travel Rewards card has two primary options when you want to redeem your bonus points.
+First, you can cash in your points toward statement credit for travel purchases.
 The minimum redemption amount is 2,500 points, which — with each point worth one cent — is the equivalent of $25.

 Because points are redeemed as statement credits, you can book travel anywhere.
 Rather than trying to earn points through a hotel or loyalty program, you can instead earn points for each purchase and then redeem them to pay for any travel purchase — without worrying about restrictions or blackouts.